adamwitzel/theList/README.md

     - Avoid repeated use of super name (e.g. "Chefs Knife", "Paring Knife", "Carving Knife") (Doesnt't Always Work)

 ## Concerns
-    - Should titles include "x"r: one who "x"s? - I think only if the title comes with a certain connotation apart from its dictionary meaning.
+    - Should titles include "x"r: one who "x"s?
+        - I think only if the title comes with a certain connotation apart from its dictionary meaning.
     - The list is in english, how accepted in english should the word be to be included.
 (Zweihander) Does it need to have a english synonym?
     - Where is the line between tool and weapon?
+    - Can generic be sufficient for two very different things that share the same generic name?

 ## TODO
     - Ongoing: Add more items to the List.
 The point of the whole thing